microsoft/vscode-docs/docs/datascience/azure-machine-learning.md

 ![Azure Machine Learning Visual Studio Code extension view](images/azure-machine-learning/azure-machine-learning-vscode-extension.png)

+## Connect to remote compute instances

+Compute instances are a managed cloud-based workstation for developing machine learning applications.

+The Azure Machine Learning VS Code extension makes it easy to connect to and access resources in compute instances in real-time.
+For more information, see [connect to an Azure Machine Learning compute instance](https://docs.microsoft.com/azure/machine-learning/how-to-set-up-vs-code-remote?tabs=extension).

 ## Azure Machine Learning 2.0 CLI support (preview)

 The Azure Machine Learning 2.0 CLI enables you to train and deploy models from the command line, with features that accelerate scaling data science up and out while tracking the model lifecycle.

-When working with Azure Machine Learning specification files, the Visual Studio Code extension provides support for the following:
+When working with Azure Machine Learning specification files, the VS Code extension provides support for the following:

 - Specification file authoring
 - Language support